 Olive ridley turtles have a varied diet, eating algae, lobsters, crabs, tunicates, jellyfish, shrimp, fish, and fish eggs.
 They can dive to depths of over 150 metres to find food.
 In the open ocean, they eat just about anything they can find.

-The Olive Ridley turtle can be found in tropical regions of the South Atlantic, Pacific, and Indian Oceans and spends most of its time far from shore in the open ocean.
-Olive Ridley turtles often migrate thousands of kilometres between feeding and breeding grounds.
-Fishermen have spotted adult Olive Ridleys over 4000 kilometres from land in the Pacific.
+The Olive ridley turtles are globally distributed in the tropical regions of the South Atlantic, Pacific, and Indian Oceans.
+Though mainly pelagic, yet they have been found to inhabit coastal areas, including bays and estuaries.
+Olive ridleys often migrate thousands of kilometres between pelagic feeding and coastal breeding grounds.
+Fishermen have spotted adult Olive ridleys over 4,000 km from land in the Pacific.